bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `string`.
 Optional.

 Specifies the regular expression used to locate the test case identifier in the name of the test automation result.
-Defaults to `(TestCase\d+)` where the first capture group is the test case id.
+Defaults to `(\d+)` where the first capture group is the test case id.

 ### `testConfigProperty` - Test Config Property